jmduke/arcana.computer/writing/_miscellany/this-site.md

 - Allow clicking on images to expand and center them

 I'm sure this list will balloon over time, like any good backlog.
 But I still love this site, and sincerely hope that you enjoy it as well.

+[^1]: I resent myself for using the noun "post" here, as I think that insinuates a lack of gravitas from which I'm trying to run away from.

+[^2]: I can't remember the first place where I saw this notion: the most recent one, and the one that comes to mind most immediately, is on Will Larson's [guide for staff engineers](https://staffeng.com/guides).